thearavind/react-weather/README.md

 This app uses create react app to generate the project structure and react app rewired to modify the babel configration to add support for decorators.

+Create a new .env file with your Mapbox and Openweather API tokens.

 To start the application
 ```
 npm start